 The Paint Bug celebrated Valentine’s Day with an afternoon of wine and beer-infused painting classes a few doors down from our hotel, the Aloft.
 Valentine’s Day was their first ever couple’s painting class held by artist Abbi and her fiancé Elijah!
 During this class, couples (and singles!) were taught how to paint a single painting using two canvases.
-We were provided with all the artist essentials: a canvas, paint, brushes, an apron and 90’s music!
-While we wouldn’t call ourselves artists, Abbi did a great job at teaching us how to use a variety of different sized paint brushes and create a piece of art!
-I was super impressed by The Paint Bug‘s love for their community by supporting local artists, using local supplies and of course – drinking local beer!
-The Paint Bug doesn’t have a set location, instead they are a mobile company willing to travel to different venues and host private parties.
+We were provided with all the artist essentials: a canvas, paint, brushes, an apron, and 90’s music!
+While we wouldn’t call ourselves artists, Abbi did a great job at teaching us how to use a variety of different sized paintbrushes and create a piece of art!
+I was super impressed by The Paint Bug’s love for their community by supporting local artists, using local suppliers and of course – drinking local beer!
+The Paint Bug doesn’t have a set location, instead, they are a mobile company willing to travel to different venues and host private parties.
 If you’re looking for an afternoon of art, good music and great company I highly recommend The Paint Bug!

 Last but not least, the Biltmore Estate is a must see!
 Biltmore Estate, built between 1889 and 1895 is the largest privately owned house in the United States at a whopping 178,926 square feet.
-Filled with 16th century tapestries, a library with over 10,000 volumes, a Banquet Hall with a 70-foot ceiling, 65 fireplaces, an indoor pool and a bowling alley it is an incredible sight!
+Filled with 16th-century tapestries, a library with over 10,000 volumes, a Banquet Hall with a 70-foot ceiling, 65 fireplaces, an indoor pool and a bowling alley it is an incredible sight!
 Admission includes a self-guided tour (with an option to purchase a 90-minute audio guide) which takes about 45 minutes to an hour.
 We thoroughly enjoyed the property as well as exploring surrounding shops and restaurants.

 ASHEVILLE TRAVEL GUIDE – THE ACCOMMODATIONS